isomerpages/moe-peicaisec/_academic/Mother Tongue Languages.md

 </tbody>
 </table>
 <p><u>MT Fortnight Cultural activities for our students</u></p>
-<p>The department has organized workshops such as Seni Khat, Dikir Barat, Malay Dance and Kompang as well as Acting (Opera Theatre, Bangsawan) for our students.
+<p><p align="justify">The department has organized workshops such as Seni Khat, Dikir Barat, Malay Dance and Kompang as well as Acting (Opera Theatre, Bangsawan) for our students.
 These workshops are conducted to enhance students&rsquo; interest and appreciation of Malay culture.&nbsp;</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>